kdlong/SMP_18_001_CWR/firstReading.md

 **TODO: Clarify treatment of taus**

 Details
 - line 4 Sloppy: Higgs mechanism -&gt; BEH or Brout-Englert-Higgs mechanism

+**TODO: Simple text editing**

 - line 84: "...initial state bs not included": is that an issue for the analysis?
    How does it affective analysis, if at all?

+That they are not included as signal is important, as this essentially defines the tZq process.

 - line 91: Do we depend on the merging scale?
 We should not.
 Was this checked and or a systematics for that included?
 I did not see that later.
     (but I expect almost no effect and would not even give the 27 GeV here)

+The merging scale was studied, and is subleading with respect to MC uncertainties explicitly considered.
+We include the scale based on previous suggestions to have it there.

+**TODO: Personally I don't care at all...**

 - line 92: This looks a bit strange: comparing a NLO with a LO prediction to assess the modelling uncertainty.
 What did you check and what did you conclude?
     I assume this connected with the discussion at line 276?

+It does look a little strange, and we acknowledge that it requires a bit more digging in to see the point fully.
+The NLO calculation is NLO for the WZ+1j contribution, whereas the LO has tree-level contributions at WZ+2 partons and WZ+3 partons matrix elements.
+Thus the comparison is essentially of tree-level WZ+2j + parton shower and WZ+2j and WZ+3j matrix elements merged at LO.
+Of course the ideal comparison would be having NLO WZ+2j, but this was not technically feasible.
+The goal in this comparison is to assess the difference in the two-jet kinematics from the different shower merging and matching schemes.
+Our conclusion is that the argreement is largely contained by the scale+PDF uncertainties, and we assign an additional modeling uncertainty based on the differences seen.
+We want to avoid confusing the discussion of the two with unecessary complications at this point, so we present the comparison itself without an excess of technical details.

+**TODO: Decide if this needs more information**

 - line 98 "with THE dynamic"

+**TODO: Fix**

 - line 103 "...for identical configurations" What do you mean here?
 Event topologies?
     Please say exactly what is meant.

+**TODO: Clarify that we mean identical configuration of input parameters.**

 - line 104: I recommend to start this paragraph with a list the main backgrounds

+**TODO: Do this**

 - line 110-111 "k-Factors" -&gt; K-factors" as most generally used.

+**TODO: Fix**

 - line 129: "27 pile -up interactions".
 Possibly the correct number but in recent CWR papers I have seen everything between 20 to 27 pile-up numbers quoted  for the same data set.
 I recommend to put the '27' only if this is the agreed number upon for all our papers on 2016 data set analyses.

+**TODO: I have the same question...**

 - section 4: We should also say very briefly how we reconstruct neutral hadrons and photons with the PF algorithm as we eg use these in the isolation requirements.

+**TODO: Change, I guess**
+REFORMAT

 - line 178: These are very precise numbers for the isolation selection on the leptons (3 significant digits).
 This begs the question on how these cuts have been tuned or optimised...
 Information to be added.

+**TODO: Change, I guess**
+REFORMAT

 - line 184: So I understand here that we did not exclude the transition region between barrel and endcap in the ECAL, correct?
 Do we control the data/MC difference of the efficiency there well enough?

+**TODO: Change, I guess**
+REFORMULATE

 - line 209: affect -&gt; effect

+**TODO: Fix**

 - line 217 -2.5   The 'minus' is a bit poor.
 Maybe put &minus; or give |eta|&lt; 2.5

+**TODO: Fix**

 - line 248: See line 135:  in this paper we define and use pTMiss and NOT ETmiss!
     Also this has become the common practice in all our papers.
     However as of here we start using ETMiss in the text.
 Please change all these to pTMiss.

+**TODO: Change, oops**

 - line 267-269.
 Not easy to understand for the reader as the introduction to 2D comes only later in the paper.

+REFORMULATE

 - line 276: FxFx merging is typically used for NLO samples (dono if it works also consistently with LO generations), rather than for LO samples